Central Virginia

 • 00:15:40

-But in lieu of that to JJ Davis with a request that, I think it should be a more kind of full request than just transit.
+But in lieu of that to JJ Davis with a request that, you know, I think it should be a more kind of full request than just transit.

 • 00:15:50